AlexTaylorCoder/django-ecommerce/README.md

 ![payment complete](https://user-images.githubusercontent.com/105521583/198388429-3f7b00a1-674a-4d89-b776-09306eaa4118.png)

 If Users want to return something or check up on their past orders they can click on purchases in the navbar.
-The purchases page has every order listed made by that specific user.
-There is also a view details option which shows the details of a specific order.
+Purchases page has every order made by that specific user.
+There is also a view details option.
 Here I am going to click view details for the order we just made.

 ![Django-11](https://user-images.githubusercontent.com/105521583/198389357-fac4239d-7654-4e0f-a7a9-a5473d5f7427.png)